How to remove a County Court Judgment which has been paid

 County Court Judgments remain on the Register for six years.
 In order to avoid building or adding to a poor credit history it is important for a debtor, therefore, to try to settle a debt within one month of the Judgment.
 Second best is to pay the Judgment as soon as possible after one month.
 In either case, the debtor should apply for the removal of the Judgment from the Register or the endorsement of a note that the Judgment has been satisfied more than one month after the Judgment.

 Hand Morgan & Owen offers advice, assistance and representation in civil and commercial disputes.
-For advice and assistance, contact Nigel Pepper, Consultant Solicitor, in the first instance on 01785 211 411 or email@example.com .
+Please call Stafford Office on 01785 211 411.

 The contents of this article are for the purposes of general awareness only.
 They do not purport to constitute legal or professional advice.
 The law may have changed since this article was published.
 Readers should not act on the basis of the information included and should take appropriate professional advice upon their own particular circumstances.
 (50587)